zhongyuchen/worm-assets/README.md

 ## Virtual Worm
 * rotated so that the dorsal/ventral plane is parallel to x/y plane

+### Reference
+* The 3D model of C. elegans is based on the blender model from [the VirtualWorm project](http://caltech.wormbase.org/virtualworm/)

 ## Connectomes
 * WormWiring: Emmons laboratory data https://wormwiring.org/pages/emmonslab.html

-### Reference
-* The 3D model of C. elegans is based on the blender model from [the VirtualWorm project](http://caltech.wormbase.org/virtualworm/)
+* Hermaphrodite and Male Connectomes (Adjacency Matrices), Adults (corrected July 2020) https://wormwiring.org/pages/adjacency.html